bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 https://cad.onshape.com/documents/87f6dc6947cb4aeb3c7f5888/w/89525256ab03b4d9a79cea25/e/45e0d6c32f898424b1c1b571

 That looks familiar!
-I'll take 4 to go please!
+I'll take 4 of those to go please!

-I exported the face to a flat R13 DXF file...
+I exported the face to a flat DXF R13 file...

 [721-80304 - Face.dxf](721-80304 - Face.dxf)

-Now my laser cutter does not do DXF files, but I can import the DXF into...
+Unfortunately my laser cutter does not speak DXF, but I can import the DXF into...

 ###Inkscape

 ...which is a free program that can import DXF and export the SVG files my laster cutter craves!

-Sadly, Inkscape balked at the DXF (as often happens with DXF files) with a "POLYLINE encountered and ignored" error so no joy on this path.
+Sadly, Inkscape balked at the DXF (as often happens with DXF files) with a "POLYLINE encountered and ignored" error, so no joy on this path.

 This must be my punishment for trying to use a cutting-edge web-based CAD tool.
 Serious people who want to get things done use use serious CAD workstations running serious tools like...